artem78/s60-maps/docs/README.md

 ## SSL/TLS/HTTPS

-Some map providers (Humanitarian and OpenTopoMap) require SSL/TLS for download tiles.
+Some map providers (Humanitarian and OpenTopoMap) for download tiles and search api require SSL/TLS encryption.
 This is a problem for legacy Symbian devices, but there are 2 solutions.

-### Enable TLS support on system level
+### (1) Enable TLS support on system level

 Not so long ago (2024 year) one person make TLS 1.2/1.3 support for Symbian 9.1 and later.
 Got to https://nnproject.cc/tls/ for more info and installation instructions.

 After patch installed you need to **disable** "HTTPS proxy" option in s60maps settings.

-### Use https proxy
+### (2) Use https proxy

 This solution is easier and used by default.
-All http**s** requests pass via http proxy server.
+All http**S** requests pass via http proxy server.
 Make sure option "HTTPS proxy" is **enabled** in s60maps settings.

 ## How to build